Liam Payne Calls Himself the Antichrist of Harry Styles

 "Do you know what?
 For me, it's a case of fair play to him for doing what he f--king wants," he said.
 "If he wants to wear one earring and go to the Met Gala wearing something unexpected, what of it?
 Fair f--king play.
 I couldn't put myself in that.
 I'd look f--king...It'd look weird."

 Payne and Styles aren't the only one to launch new music.
 Horan also released his debut album, Flicker, in 2017 and has since released a few singles.
 Tomlinson has also dropped a few songs and is releasing his debut album, Walls, in January 2020.
-As for Zayn Malik, he's created two solo albums since breaking off from the band.
+As for Zayn Malik, he's created two solo albums since breaking away from the band.

 During a recent interview with Esquire, Payne admitted there's a sense of competition with the other guys.
 However, he said "it's very hard to compete when we're doing such different things."
 He also suggested he speaks to some of his former group members more than others.